ph3nomforko/dnd-character-repo/spec.md

 - [x] Include user input validations
     User cannot signup/login/edit without all forms filled in.

-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new).
+    Multiple messages included that reflect different issues or successes.

 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm